andycroll/andycroll.com/_posts/2012/2012-05-22-reddotrubyconf-2012-wrap-up.markdown

 #### Nationality of those coming from Singapore

-An interesting one this...
-Singapore really is a global city.
+An interesting one this… Singapore really is a global city.

 ![Attendee Nationality](/images/2012/rdrc-2012-nationality-singapore.png)